jshun/ppopp20-ae/README.md

 The following computes the running time on the clique-expanded graph for Friendster using breadth-first search, connected components, and SSSP in Ligra.
-This script assumes the clique-expanded graph for Friendster is downloaded (see instructions above for downloading the datasets).
+This script assumes that the clique-expanded graph for Friendster has been downloaded (see instructions above for downloading the datasets).

 ```
 $ cd ..;
 $ ./run_clique | tee clique.txt
 ```

-The remaining sections contain instructions to run any additional experiments that the reviewer may want to run.
+The remaining sections contain instructions to run any individual experiments that the reviewer may want to run.

 Running code in Ligra-H